Medicare Advantage Plans Come In Different Sizes And Colors

 MEDICARE ADVANTAGE PLANS

 How much you pay for each visit or service (co-payment or coinsurance).
-For example, the plan may charge a co-payment, like $10 or $20 every time you see a doctor.
-These amounts can be different than those under Original Medicare.
+For example, the plan may charge a copayment, such as $10 or $20, each time you see a doctor.
+These amounts may differ from those under Original Medicare.

 MEDICARE ADVANTAGE PLANS AND OPTIONS